ADIVIDAN1012/Beacon-Labs/UOP.md

 ## What is UOP?

-Universal User-Oriented Programming (UOP) is the core paradigm of the Dyno Programming Language, focused on:
+Universal User-Oriented Programming (UOP) is the core paradigm of the Beacon Programming Language, focused on:

 - Clarity for the User
 - Natural Expression of Logic